 The most recent version of each methods paper can be downloaded using the links below.

-- Valuing Mortality Risk Reductions in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson, James K. Hammitt, and Lucy O’Keeffe (Harvard University)
+- Valuing Mortality Risk Reductions in Global Benefit-Cost Analysis (2018 revision) (journal article), Lisa A. Robinson, James K. Hammitt, and Lucy O’Keeffe (Harvard University)

 - Valuing Nonfatal Health Risk Reductions in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson and James K. Hammitt (Harvard University)

-- Accounting for the Timing of Costs and Benefits in the Evaluation of Health Projects Relevant to LMICs (2018 revision), Karl Claxton (University of York)
+- Accounting for the Timing of Costs and Benefits in the Evaluation of Health Projects Relevant to LMICs (2018 revision) (journal article), Karl Claxton (University of York)

-- Valuing Changes in Time Use in Low- and Middle-Income Countries (2018 revision), Dale Whittington (University of North Carolina) and Joseph Cook (Washington State University)
+- Valuing Changes in Time Use in Low- and Middle-Income Countries (2018 working paper) (journal article), Dale Whittington (University of North Carolina) and Joseph Cook (Washington State University)

 - Assessing the Economy-wide Effects of Health and Environmental Interventions in Support of Benefit-Cost Analysis (2018 revision), Kenneth M. Strzepek (MIT), Collins Amanya (Ugandan Ministry of Water and Environment), and James E. Neumann (Industrial Economics)

 - Assessing the Distribution of Impacts in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson and James K. Hammitt (Harvard University) with supplement by Matthew Adler (Duke University)

 These methods papers build on our scoping report and discuss the conceptual framework, review the relevant literature, and suggest analytic approaches that can be feasibly implemented in the near‐term.
 They also identify priorities for future research.
 Although these papers will provide the basis for the benefit-cost analysis reference case guidance, that guidance may ultimately deviate from their recommendations in some areas.

 - Standardized Sensitivity Analysis in BCA: An Education Case Study (2018 revision), Elina Pradhan (World Bank) and Dean Jamison (University of California — San Francisco)

 - Benefit-Cost Analysis of a Package of Early Childhood Interventions to Improve Nutrition in Haiti (2018 revision), Brad Wong (Copenhagen Consensus Center)